lrnv/Copulas.jl/docs/src/elliptical/generalities.md

 ## Elliptical copulas

 Elliptical copulas are simply copulas of elliptical distributions.
-This simplicity of definition is paid for in the expression of the copulas itself: the obtained function has usually no better expression than
+This simplicity of definition is paid for in the expression of the copulas itself: the obtained function has usually no better expression than:
 ```math
 C = F \circ (F_1^{-1},...,F_d^{-1}),
 ```